-Commercial uses within the Specific Plan area will be flexible depending on market conditions and may contain a variety of commercial uses, including an assumption of hotel, general retail, and food service uses.
+Commercial uses within the Specific Plan area will be flexible depending on market conditions and may contain a variety of commercial uses.
+Table 2-1 identifies the potential for hotel, general retail, and food uses, however the specific plan permits a range of commercial uses and development scenarios.
+Appendix C shows four potential commercial development options; though this does not indicate the extent of potential scenarios.